DarioMastro95/CleverTransfo-Inductor-Doc/src/Dog-bones.md

 # Dog bones

 ## Introduction
-The dog bones are used to make ventilation channels when windings are present around the entire perimeter of the coil.
-They are also sometimes used as additional reinforcement in the case of front-only or side-only channels made from steel ducts. ali o solo laterali realizzati mediante distanziatori in acciaio.
+The dog bones are used, typically, to make ventilation channels when these are present around the entire perimeter of the coil.
+They are also sometimes used as additional reinforcement in the case of front-only or side-only channels made from steel ducts.

 <img src="img/SteccheTriglass.png" height="270px">